elviravaladez/python-repository/README.md

 # Python

-This is a repository to document my process while learning Python.
+This is a repository to document my progress while learning Python.

 ## Table of Contents